AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/login-issue.md

 ---
-name: activate or solve an account issue
+name: Login issue - activation or any other cause
 about: request to activate a user account or solve a login issue
 title: 'Activate a user account or solve a login issue: NAME HERE'
 labels: "login issue"